dickus/scripts/README.md

-## Random scripts
+### df.sh
+Allows me to use `df` with or without `/mnt` directory based on wether it contains anything.
+Runs with `dfs` specified in `.zshrc`.

+### gamepad-battery.sh
+This script shows you you gamepad id, name and charge.

 ### mvhlink.sh
 This script renames every hard link related to provided one.

+### random.sh
+This one takes integer and returns a random number from 1 to integer.

+## fzf
+### neofzf_cont.sh
+Searches for files content within $HOME and opens them with `neovim`.

-### gamepad-battery.sh
+### neofzf_name.sh
-This script shows you you gamepad id, name and charge.
+Searches for files within $HOME and opens them with `neovim`.

-## Neovim workflow
+## obsidian
-### obsidian/new_file.sh
+### new_file.sh
 Creates a file in $HOME/.docs catalog with a date and chosen text as its name, and opens this file with `neovim`.

 I use this with my obsidian.nvim workflow.

-It also has an alias within .zshrc file for 'on'.
+Runs with a keybinding as it uses `rofi`.

-## Themes
+## run
-### theme_change/check_time.sh
-Sets light or dark theme with `theme_change/theme_schedule.sh` based on current time.
-Runs with `fcron`.

-### theme_change/theme_changer.sh
-Sets current light/dark theme in `theme_change/theme_schedule.sh` to chosen ones.
-It only has light/dark gruvbox and light everforest and dark nord at the time.
-It also has an alias within .zshrc file for 'theme'.

-### theme_change/theme_schedule.sh
+### resolve.sh
-Changes themes for some tools based on what you've set with `theme`.
-Runs with `theme_change/check_time.sh`, don't need to edit this script manually.
+Makes changes in `hyprland.conf` to make sure that popups don't disappear in Davinci Resolve.

-## Miscellanous
+## system
 ### creation_time.sh
 Gets the time that this installation exists.
-Runs with `fastfetch` for the custom output.
+Runs with `fastfetch` for a custom output.

 ### microphone.sh
 Un-/mutes default sound source (mic) and sends a notification with `dunst`.
-Runs with `sxhkd` keybindings.
+Runs with keybindings.

-### neofzf_cont.sh
-Searches for files content within $HOME and opens them with `neovim`.

-### neofzf_name.sh
+### pkgs.sh
-Searches for files within $HOME and opens them with `neovim`.
+Gets installed packages with pacman, aur and flatpak to show in `fastfetch`.

 ### screenshoter.sh
-`scrot` had some issues with rectangular areas selection, so this script does it instead.
-Runs with `sxhkd` keybindings to make a screenshot of the whole screen, selected window or selected rectangle area, saves new image to $HOME/Pictures and puts it to clipboard.
-That's it.
+Runs with keybindings to make a screenshot of the whole screen, selected window or selected rectangle area, saves new image to $HOME/Pictures and puts it to clipboard.
+Uses `imagemagick` on x11 and `grim` on wayland.

 ### volume.sh
 Manages default sound output and sends a notification with `dunst`.
-Runs with `sxhkd` keybindings.
+Runs with keybindings.

 ### vpn.sh
-Enables/disables `wireguard` VPN with config in $HOME/.wg.
-Runs with `sxhkd` keybindings.
+Enables/disables `wireguard` VPN with configs from $HOME/.wg.
+Runs with keybindings, uses `rofi` to pick wg conf or to down connection.

+## theme_change
+### check_time.sh
+Sets light or dark theme with `theme_schedule.sh` based on current time.
+Runs with `fcron` and `theme_changer.sh`.

+### theme_changer.sh
+Sets current light/dark theme in `theme_schedule.sh` to chosen ones.
+Runs with an alias.

-### df.sh
+### theme_schedule.sh
-Allows me to use `df` with or without `/mnt` directory based on wether it contains anything.
-Runs with `dfs` specified in `.zshrc`.
+Changes themes for some tools based on what you've set with `theme`.
+Runs with `check_time.sh` and doesn't require to edit this script manually.

-## Wallpapers
+## wallpapers
+### new_wallpaper.sh
+Adds a new wallpaper to $HOME/Pictures/wallpapers/[dark|light] using url.
+Runs with keybinding, uses `rofi`.

 ### wallpaper_changer.sh
-Changes wallpapers to a random image from $HOME/Pictures/wallpapers using `feh`.
+Changes wallpapers to a random image from $HOME/Pictures/wallpapers[dark|light] depending on time of day.
+Runs with `fcron` on x11 and `wayland_wrapper.sh` on wayland.
+Uses `feh` on x11 and `swww` on wayland.

+### wayland_wrapper.sh
+Sets some variables for `swww` to work properly.
 Runs with `fcron`.

-### new_wallpaper.sh
-Adds a new wallpaper to $HOME/Pictures/wallpapers/[dark|light] using url.